-If you plan on fishing with bait then scrub worms, earthworms, power bait, yabbies, minnows and mudeye are a great choice.
-You can suspend baits from a float or use basic running sinker or paternoster rigs to great effect when bait fishing.
+If you plan on fishing with bait then scrub worms, earthworms, power bait, yabbies, minnows, and mudeye are great choices.
+You can suspend baits from a float or use a basic running sinker or paternoster rig to great effect when bait fishing.
 At Lake Eildon, you can have great success fishing with a wide range of soft plastics & lures.
 Click here to read our guide on the best lures to catch redfin.
-If your targeting cod and yellow belly then some great lure choices would include lip-less crank-baits such as Jackall TN series, stump jumpers which can be cast or trolled, surface lures, vibes, spinnerbaits, bassman spinners, large grub style soft plastics in dark colours.
+If you targeting cod and yellow belly then some great lure choices would include lip-less crank-baits such as Jackall TN series, stump jumpers that can be cast or trolled, surface lures, vibes, spinnerbaits, bassman spinners, large grub style soft plastics in dark colors.
 The new range of Savage Gear swimbaits is also a great option for the larger species.

 Recommended baits Lake Eildon